abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

      [18 19 20 21 22 23]]
     Rank: 2

-!!!
-Info ""
 Set item at row 1, col 2 to 999 (more about indexing below).

 ```py
 g2[1, 2] = 999